ClangBuiltLinux/tc-build/README.md

   * clang/gcc + ld.gold
   * clang/gcc + ld.bfd

-It also aims to make kernel compilation go a little bit faster by generating a toolchain that is optimized for the host CPU (using `-O2 -march=native -mtune=native`).

 ## Getting started

 These scripts have been tested in a Docker image of the following distributions, with the following packages installed: